Raccoon rabies surveillance and control operations

 Eustis, Maine area

 In June 2023, a case of raccoon rabies was discovered in the Eustis area in northwestern Maine.
-The case is about 23 km from the Québec border.
-U.S. authorities are conducting increased surveillance of wild animals suspected of rabies in this area to determine whether the disease has spread and, if so, assess the extent of the outbreak.
+American authorities have stepped up surveillance of wild animals suspected of carrying rabies in the area.
+Wild animal vaccination campaigns were carried out in the summer of 2023 to limit the risk of a rabies outbreak developing.
+No other cases have been detected.

-In Québec, following the recommendations of an expert committee, the enhanced surveillance zone was adjusted to include 18 municipalities in the Estrie region (PDF 1.24 Mb) that are now at risk of raccoon rabies introduction.
+In Québec, following the recommendations of an expert committee, the enhanced surveillance zone was adjusted to include 18 municipalities in the Estrie region This hyperlink will open in a new window. that are now at risk of raccoon rabies introduction.
 Close collaboration with U.S. authorities is continuing in order to implement the best strategies to limit this risk.

 Control operations